No Results Found

 I am interested in fluid mechanics and thermodynamics, motivated by geophysical processes.
 My work uses mathematical and numerical methods to develop theoretical models, informed by analogue laboratory experiments.
 Current research areas include the physics of sea ice, interaction of ice sheets and glaciers with the ocean, and turbulent buoyancy-driven fluid flow.

-I am a Senior Research Fellow of the National Centre for Atmospheric Science (NCAS) and a co-leader of the Predictability of Weather and Climate group.
-My main research interests are model-based weather and climate forecasts and the uncertainties associated with them.
+Ante is Senior Research Fellow of the National Centre for Atmospheric Science (NCAS) and a co-leader of the Predictability of Weather and Climate group.
+Her main research interests are model-based weather and climate forecasts and the uncertainties associated with them.

 Areas of interest: